stalniy/casl/docs-src/src/content/pages/cookbook/cache-rules/en.md

 > There is quite popular [lru-cache](https://www.npmjs.com/package/lru-cache) Node.js package which we will use in this guide but you can use any other implementation the same way.

-So, let's create a middleware that defines `Ability` instance of `Request` object:
+So, let's create a middleware that defines abilities for `Request` object:

 ```ts @{data-filename="provideAbility.ts"}
 import LruCache from 'lru-cache';